tgutu/clunit/README.md

         Failed: 1/4 ( 25.0%)
 ```

-(if you are entering forms in the REPL, the "print" is not usually needed).
+(if you are entering forms in the REPL, the ``print`` form is not usually needed).

-# Tests
+# Tests and assertions

-Each test, like ``test-int1`` in the above example, can contain a number of assertions.
-CLUnit provides the following assertions:
+Each test, like ``test-int1`` in the above example, can contain a number of assertions, given in the table below:

 | Assertion                                  | Description                                                      |
 | ------------------------------------------ | ---------------------------------------------------------------- |